KEYY-JEONG/--0607/README.md

 3. Visit `http://localhost:5000` in your browser to upload a PDF and view the results.

 Generated summaries are saved in the `docs/` folder as both Markdown and DOCX files.
 Visualization images are placed under `static/images/`.
+Output filenames are derived from the uploaded PDF and include a timestamp so previous results are preserved.

 Optionally set `SUMMARY_API_URL`, `SUMMARY_API_KEY`, `VISUAL_API_URL`, and `VISUAL_API_KEY` environment variables to integrate external AI services.
 Without these, the server performs a simple local summary and creates a placeholder visualization.